Characterizing Phishing Pages by JavaScript Capabilities: Methodology

 \subsection{Identifying kits}

-We hypothesize that similarity in browser API execution means that the pages originate from the same phishing kit.
-To test this, we ingest API sets from pages for which we were able to identify phishing kits and output a potential clustering of those pages, checking how well the clustering maps back to the ground truth information.
+We hypothesize that similarity in the execution of browser APIs indicates that the pages originate from the same phishing kit.
+To test this, we ingest API sets from pages we identified as containing phishing kits and output a potential clustering of those pages, checking how well the clustering maps back to the ground truth.

-To establish this similarity, we use the Jaccard index on the 1st-party API sets with Hierarchical Density-Based Spatial Clustering of Applications with Noise~\cite{hdbscan} (HDBSCAN), with a minimum cluster size of 2, to cluster the pages with the Jaccard distance as our distance kernel.
-With HDBSCAN requiring minimal fine-tuning out of the box, and requiring no prior knowledge of the number of clusters we need to look for, we use the ground truth labels from \kp{} to evaluate the clustering.
-When ground truth is available, we evaluate the clustering using the \emph{Fowlkes-Mallows Index}~\cite{fowlkes1983method} and \emph{V-measure}.
+To establish this similarity, we use the Jaccard index on the first-party API sets with Hierarchical Density-Based Spatial Clustering of Applications with Noise~\cite{hdbscan} (HDBSCAN), with a minimum cluster size of 2, to cluster the pages with the Jaccard distance as our distance kernel.
+Since HDBSCAN requires only a minimum cluster size and no prior knowledge of the number of clusters, we use the ground truth labels from \kp{} to evaluate the clustering.
+When ground truth is available, we evaluate the clustering using the \emph{Fowlkes-Mallows Index}~\cite{fowlkes1983method} and \emph{V-measure}~\cite{Rosenberg2007VMeasureAC}.
 We use sklearn's measure module to calculate all cluster evaluation metrics~\cite{scikit-learn}, and separate all the noise elements into singleton clusters for evaluation, as removing all noise samples would give it an unreasonable advantage; however, keeping the elements in the same noise cluster would artificially reduce the homogeneity score.
 For the unlabeled set of pages for which we do not have kit labels, we use silhouette score\footnote{While silhouette score is biased against non-convex clusters, based on our results, we do not see it necessary to switch to a density-specific cluster metric}, a metric for how well packed and separated the clusters are, to evaluate the clustering when we do not have ground truth.